radupopescu/musl-builder/README.md

-# musl-builder - Container for fully static compilation of C/C++ applications
+# musl-builder - Container for fully static builds

 ## Overview

-This container can be used to build applications using the *musl* C library to perform a fully static linking.
-It supports C or C++ projects configured with CMake.
+This container can be used to build fully statically-linked binaries, using *musl* libc.

-This container is based on Alpine Linux.
-On top of the base image it installs the the GCC compilers and CMake.
+The gcc, g++, CMake and GO packages are already installed.

 An example of usage can be found at: `https://github.com/radupopescu/musl_test`.
 Basically, mount the root of the project you want to compile in the container and run any build commands needed: